-Resource planning not only addresses the resourcing needs for the organization but also helps you monitor the resource health index.
+An intelligent resource plan not only addresses the resourcing needs of the organization but also helps you monitor the resource health index.

 Getting a new business is important for any enterprise.
 But the delivery organization must be in a position to complete the underlying projects using the existing workforce infrastructure.

-A suboptimal resource planning process can adversely impact your project’s progress and eventually reduce profitability.
+A suboptimal planning process can adversely impact your project’s progress and eventually reduce profitability.

-Here’s more information on the consequences of poor resource planning methods.
+Here’s more information on the consequences of poor resource plan methods.

 Not being able to predict and plan resource capacity ahead of time to meet the future project demand can put projects at risk.
 Last-minute planning brings several roadblocks to pipeline projects.

-It results in poor visibility of project demand resources, hiring of inferior quality of resources, improper allocation of workload, etc. All these factors will have a cascading effect on project costs and timeline.
+It results in poor visibility of project demand resources, hiring of inferior quality of resources, improper allocation of workload, etc. All these factors will have a cascading effect on project costs and timelines.

 Inability to use and mobilize resource pool into billable and strategic projects reduces profitable resource utilization.
 At the same time, employees will be disengaged when their skillset is not exploited for productive work and is instead being wasted on mundane admin tasks.